-CHARACTER TRAITS Negative Positive

-COLOR PALETTE

-What are the colors that define them

-and their personality?

-and their personality!

-This is the second of the sec

-This will be considered for production

-design of costume and locations etc.

-FOUR INTERVIEWS

-This technique has the character speak

-to the interviewer and answer Qs about

-them and their plans and expectations

-before the inciting incident, after, and at

-the very end of the story.
+CHARACTER TRAITS Negative Positive COLOR PALETTE What are the colors that define them and their personality?
+This will be considered for production design of costume and locations etc. FOUR INTERVIEWS LETTER TO A FRIEND OF LOVED ONE This technique has the character speak to the interviewer and answer Qs about them and their plans and expectations before the inciting incident, after, and at the very end of the story.
+Four interviews can also be written as a letter or journal for a friend loved one.

 BEFORE THE INCITING INCIDENT:

-What are your expectations of life,

-dreams and ambitions?
+What are your expectations of life, dreams and ambitions?

 POST THE INCITING INCIDENT:

-POST THE INCITING INCIDENT:

 What is their reaction to the event?
 How have they tried to recover?
 What is their plan of action?

-WHAT I LEARNED of my opponent

-and what surprised me:
+WHAT I LEARNED of my opponent and what surprised me:

-and muct our prioce mo.
+END OF STORY

+What I learned and how I changed.